LongMingWei/Tiktok-Server-Assignment-main/Tiktok_Server_Assignment-main/README.md

 Done by: Long Ming Wei

+# About
-About: This code is an implementation of the backend portion of an Instant Messaging system, handling requests from users to send to and receive messages from other users.
+This code is an implementation of the backend portion of an Instant Messaging system, handling requests from users to send to and receive messages from other users.
 The http-server is responsible for receiving HTTP requests from clients and makes an RPC call to the rpc-server.
 The rpc-server then reads messages from an SQL database if the HTTP requests is PULL and writes messages to update the